-The activities to transform internal control can be grouped into six areas.
+The activities to transform internal control can be grouped into six areas (shown in the figure below).

 Firstly, embrace technology and data.
 No longer is auditing around the computer an effective excuse for a lack of skill or understanding.
 As machine learning and lo-code environments increasingly become embedded in processes and decision making so understanding the box is ever more important.